fastoch/Deploying-Windows-with-ADK-MDT-and-WDS/README.md

 Option 60 is known as the Vendor Class Identifier (VCI).
 It is used mainly in PXE (Preboot Execution Environment) boot scenarios to identify the client type to the DHCP server.

-- in the DHCP console, go back to the "Deployments" scope options and remove options 66 and 67
+- in the DHCP console, let's go back to the "Deployments" scope options and remove options 66 and 67
 - to add the option 60, we need to run the following cmd in powershell:
   ```
   Add-DhcpServerv4OptionDefinition -ComputerName SRV-ADDS-01 -Name PXEClient -Description "PXE Support" -OptionId 060 -Type String